peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns null if an item with the given key doesn't exist.
+If this is a CBOR map, returns  `null`  (not  `CBORObject.Null`  ) if an item with the given key doesn't exist.

 <a id="HasMostInnerTag_int"></a>
 ### HasMostInnerTag